WTAT-TV: History

 In 2001, the FCC fined Sinclair $40,000 for illegally controlling Glencairn.
-Later that year, this was renamed Cunningham Broadcasting.
+Later that year, it was renamed Cunningham Broadcasting.
 However, nearly all of Cunningham's stock is still controlled by trusts in the names of the children of the Smith brothers.
 Then as now, all of Cunningham's stations are located in markets where Sinclair cannot legally form a duopoly, and are operated by Sinclair stations via LMAs.
 Glencairn, and later Cunningham, have been accused of serving as a shell corporation that allows Sinclair to circumvent FCC ownership rules.
 On May 15, 2012, Sinclair and Fox agreed to a five-year extension of the network's affiliation agreement with Sinclair's 19 Fox stations, including WTAT, allowing them to continue carrying Fox programming until at least 2017.

 On March 20, 2014, as part of a restructuring of Sinclair's August 2013 deal to purchase Allbritton Communications (owner of ABC affiliate WCIV, then on channel 4) in order to address ownership conflicts with the deal involving WMMP's local marketing agreement with WTAT, Sinclair announced that it planned to terminate the shared services agreement with Cunningham Broadcasting (which would have made WTAT the first Cunningham station in which Sinclair would not hold any operational interest).
 Cunningham, which was to have acquired the non-license assets of WTAT, sought a shared services agreement with the prospective owner of WMMP, which Sinclair was to have sold in order to receive approval of its purchase of WCIV.
-This plan never materialized as Sinclair retained WWMP (to which Sinclair moved WCIV's ABC affiliation and call sign), and WTAT continued to be operated by Sinclair until some point in 2019 or 2020, when Cunningham took full control of the station although it continues its news share agreement with WCIV.
+This plan never materialized as Sinclair retained WMMP (to which Sinclair moved WCIV's ABC affiliation and call sign), and WTAT continued to be operated by Sinclair until some point in 2019 or 2020, when Cunningham took full control of the station although it continued its news share agreement with WCIV.